 These days, you’ll find a variety of food products at the grocery store boasting that they are “organic.”
-Note that a label that just says “organic” means the item contains some organic ingredients, but it is not guaranteed “100% organic.”
-When shopping, look for products that carry the little green or black seal on the label that says “USDA Organic.”
+If you see a label that simply says “organic,” this means the item contains some organic ingredients, but that it is not guaranteed “100% organic.”
+When shopping, look for products that carry the little green or black seal that reads “USDA Organic.”
 The seal means that a product has a valid organic certificate from a National Organic Program (NOP) accredited certifying agent or from an international trade partnership with the United States and that it will have 95% or more organic content.
-For more information on organic labeling and how products are certified, visit the USDA site.
+For more information on organic labeling and how products are certified, visit this USDA site.

-Organic foods have more nutrients than conventional foods
+Myth #2: Organic foods have more nutrients than

-While conventionally grown produce provides disease-fighting antioxidant vitamins and essential minerals, research shows that organic produce can have higher levels of nutrients than conventionally grown foods because of the quality of the soil it’s grown in.
-Studies have shown that applying chemical fertilizers to soil can reduce its nutrient density.
-However, a 2012 study from Stanford University showed that organic produce is no more nutritious than conventionally grown foods.
+While conventionally grown produce provides disease-fighting antioxidant vitamins and essential minerals, research shows that some organic produce can have higher levels of nutrients than conventionally grown foods because of the quality of the soil it’s grown in (studies have shown that applying chemical fertilizers to soil can reduce its nutrient density).
+That said, a 2012 study from Stanford University showed that organic produce is no more nutritious than conventionally grown foods.
 The study found that while conventional fruits and vegetables have more pesticide residue, there were no major differences in nutrient levels between them and organically grown foods.
 According to the Center for Science in the Public Interest, about 30-35 percent of the time, there’s no statistical difference in nutrients between organic and nonorganic foods.

 Although the debate continues on whether organic food is more nutritious than conventionally grown food, there’s no debating the health benefits of eating vegetables and fruits, organic or not.
 On the South Beach Diet, we recommend eating a minimum of 4 1/2 cups of vegetables like bell peppers, broccoli, tomatoes, and dark greens each day with your meals.
 On Phase 2, you can enjoy up to three whole fruits in your diet, including apples, berries, bananas, and oranges.